-The DEC Program trains police officers and other approved public safety officials as drug recognition experts (DREs) through a three-phase training process:
+The DEC Program trains law enforcement officers and other approved public safety officials as DREs through a three-phase training process:

-Because of the complexity and technical aspects of the DRE training, not all police officers may be suited for the training.
+Because of the complexity and technical aspects of the DRE training, not all law enforcement officers may be suited for the training.
 Experience has shown that training a well-defined group of officers proficient in impaired driving enforcement works well and can be very effective.

 The DRE classroom training is designed to assist the student achieve three broad goals and eight specific learning objectives.

-Determine if an individual is under the influence of a drug or drugs other than alcohol, or the combined influence of alcohol and other drugs, or suffering from some injury or illness that produces similar signs to alcohol/drug impairment;
+- Determine if an individual is under the influence of a drug or drugs other than alcohol, the combined influence of alcohol and other drugs, or suffering from an injury or illness that produces similar signs to alcohol/drug impairment;

-Identify the broad category or categories of drugs inducing the observable signs and symptoms of impairment; and
+- Identify the broad category or categories of drugs that would induce the observable signs and symptoms of impairment; and

-The Advanced Roadside Impaired Driving Enforcement (ARIDE) program was developed by the National Highway Traffic Safety Administration (NHTSA) with input from the International Association of Chiefs of Police (IACP) Technical Advisory Panel (TAP) and the Virginia Association of Chiefs of Police.
-ARIDE was created to address the gap in training between the Standardized Field Sobriety Testing (SFST) and the Drug Evaluation and Classification (DEC) Program.
+The Advanced Roadside Impaired Driving Enforcement (ARIDE) program was developed by NHTSA with input from the IACP TAP and the Virginia Association of Chiefs of Police.
+ARIDE was created to address the gap in training between the SFST and the DEC Program.

 The SFST program trains officers to identify and assess drivers suspected of being under the influence of alcohol while the DEC Program provides more advanced training to evaluate suspected drug impairment.
 The SFST assessment is typically employed at roadside, while an officer trained as a drug recognition expert (DRE) through the DEC Program conducts a drug evaluation in a more controlled environment such as a detention facility.